anasnashat/JS-Examination-sys/README.md

-Here is the complete markdown code for the `README.md` file:

 # Simple Examinations System

 A web-based examination system designed to deliver a smooth and interactive quiz-taking experience.
 This project demonstrates core JavaScript functionality, CSS styling, and HTML structure, along with user experience features like randomized questions and answers, a timer bar, and dynamic animations.